OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 EffectApplyStatus.gd (For Status Effects)
 Stat Scaling: Effects like EffectDealDamage and EffectModifyStat support stat-scaling parameters.
 The parameters dictionary can contain keys like pwr_multiplier, hp_multiplier, and base_value.
 The formula is: final_value = base_value + (source.current_pwr * pwr_multiplier) + (source.current_hp * hp_multiplier)

+Trinket-specific Effects:
+- EffectAddMinigameTime.gd — parameters: { seconds: int }.
+Used only on the immediate path for `on_minigame_open` to accumulate to `context.bonus_seconds`.

 System Applications & Combat Integration
 This part builds upon the foundational architecture and vocabulary defined in Part 1.
 It details the specific rules governing how Units, Items, and the Trinket System utilize the Ability System, and it clarifies the precise contract between abilities and the combat loop.